matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

 <a name="getHostByAddr" id="getHostByAddr"></a>
 ### `getHostByAddr()`

-Get hostname for a given IP address.
+Retirms the hostname for a given IP address.

 #### Signature